guyirvine/RServiceBus/Example/DblMsg/README.md

 #Req

 ##What
-This is the starting point for RServiceBus
+Chaining MessageHandlers - Having once Handler passing a message to a second Hanlder.

 A single client, using the agent to send a message

-A single message handler, running inside rservicebus which receives the message and sends a reply
+A single message handler, running inside rservicebus which receives the message and sends a message to a second Handler

-The client then picks up the reply
+The second handler acknowledges the receive by outputing to stdout

 ##How
 make sure beanstalk is running, then